sishar4/salido-ios-challenge/README.md

 	- The expected outcome is:
 		- Item A, Qty 5
 		- Item B, Qty 2
+- implement a "quick add" feature from the catalogue screen.
+It should allow the user to quickly add an item from the catalogue and set a quantity without ever hitting its detail page.

 ## Other Notes
 - You do not need to: